Hidden Costs of an Investment Property: New Zealand & Australia

 - Settlement statement

-- Stamp duty receipt (AU) — critical for your CGT cost base
+- Stamp duty receipt (Australia) — critical for your CGT cost base

 - Certificate of title